Initiative - IKOKA

 - Additional collaborators are the architectural group raumlaborberlin and the Centre for Art and Urban Studies (ZK/U).

-The members of the initiative circle back the development and implementation of strategies to maintain and redevelop affordable work spaces for artists.
-The main focus of the initiative circle: In the growing city of Berlin, in keeping with tradition the focus is on a mix of residential, commercial, but also artistic, cultural and social uses, both in old and new urban quarters.
-Sustainable and above all permanent location development and safeguarding, securing building land and tailor-made owner and operator models were also discussed during the initial consultation.
-In the current phase of the capital city's development, speculation-proof interim uses are also a short-term option to create work spaces for the arts–still an important development component.
+The members of the initiative support the development and implementation of strategies to maintain and redevelop affordable work spaces for artists.
+The main focus of the initiative is to ensure a mixture of residential, commercial, but also artistic, cultural and social uses, both in old and new urban quarters within Berlin as it grows.
+Sustainable and above all permanent location development and safeguarding, securing construction land and tailor-made owner and operator models were also discussed during the initial conversations.
+In the current phase of the capital city's development, speculation-proof interim uses are also a short-term option to create workspaces for the arts and still an important development component.

-In order to address and communicate these issues at the federal, state and district levels, as well as with stakeholders and political bodies, the initiative circle will also engage in direct exchange with local protagonists.
+In order to address and communicate these issues at the federal, state and district levels, as well as with stakeholders and political bodies, the initiative will also engage in direct exchange with locals.

 "Berlin thrives on art and culture.
 But with rapidly rising rents, it is increasingly difficult for artists to find affordable workspaces in Berlin–and without studios there can be no art.